BlastSlimey/CheckingOverIt/README.md

 ### Required

 ### Bugs
+- Fix multiple got over its being skippable by other slots collecting their items
+  - idea: datastorage
+  - idea: new playerprefs key

 ### Technicalities

 ### Client QoL
 - connection input windows before the game starts, works with current configs
+- something to clear all AP-savedata from playerprefs

 ### APWorld Qol